 You can start by creating a simple income vs expenses graph, add additional charts relevant to your financial story and finally create a dashboard that will present all your data on a single screen.
 Let's see this in more detail.

 Financial data visualizations such as interactive dashboards are complete with charts and graphs that assist in the tracking of all of your core financial KPIs on one navigable platform.
 For optimizing reports and detailed analysis, you can check our blog article about financial report examples.

 These dashboards give time-stretched finance departments the power to remain on top of the economic performance of the business, resulting in more efficient cash management, accurate expense tracking, comprehensive insights on sales, and additional visual data geared toward reaching valuable financial goals.

 A financial dashboard offers all of the data, metrics, and insights needed to ensure the success of your financial performance, cash flow, cash management, and profit and loss analysis.
 The financial graph example above, associated with our business dashboard not only makes extracting key data swiftly but is developed in a way that makes communicating your findings to important stakeholders within the business far more simple.
 And in contrast to a traditional Excel chart, these financial graphs serve real-time data that will prove invaluable to the financial future of your business.

-To put the importance of a dashboard-based financial graph into perspective, here are 15 financial graph examples that cover the most critical money-centric aspects of the ambitious modern business.
+To put the importance of a dashboard-based financial business graph into perspective, here are 20 graphs & chart examples that cover the most critical money-centric aspects of the ambitious modern business..